Ondelette/translations/README.md

 and the Translations collection in the Central collection.

-To install a translation, either use ExtensionsExplorerPlugin or create a plugin tiddler (tagged `systemConfg`) and put the content of `locale.xx.js` file to the plugin text, save, and reload (note: the full installation will be complete after another save and reload).
+To install a translation, either use ExtensionsExplorerPlugin or create a plugin tiddler (tagged `systemConfig`) and put the content of `locale.xx.js` file to the plugin text, save, and reload (note: the full installation will be complete after another save and reload).
 For instance, German translation can be found in [locales/core/de/locale.de.js](./locales/core/de/locale.de.js).